Skip to content

 Triggers is comprised of two separate services - triggers-reactive and triggers-proactive.

-triggers-reactive that manages and actions reactive events and automations, such as "If this Flow Run is marked Crashed, then take some action".
+triggers-reactive manages and actions reactive events and automations, such as "If this flow run is marked Crashed, then take some action".
 One of the core services required for automations, the others being events and actions.

 triggers-proactive manages actions, proactive events, and automations, such as "If a work-queue is unhealthy for 5 minutes, then take some action".
 One of the core services required for automations, the others being events and actions.